Dheeraj-G/VibeCheck/README.md

 ### Backend (Flask)

-- `GET /health` - Health check with Ollama status
+- `GET /health` - Health check
-- `GET /search?q=<query>&limit=<limit>` - Search songs on Spotify
-- `POST /recommendations` - Get song recommendations
+- `POST /recommendations` - Get tempo-based song recommendations
-- `GET /song-features/<song_id>` - Get audio features for a song
-- `GET /similar-songs/<song_id>` - Get similar songs
-- `GET /ollama/models` - Get available Ollama models
-- `POST /ollama/download/<model_name>` - Download specific Ollama model
+- `POST /track` - Get track information

 ### Frontend (Next.js)

-- `POST /api/recommendations` - Frontend API route (currently returns mock data)
+- `POST /api/recommendations` - Frontend API route

 ## Usage

 1. **Search for Songs**: Use the top search bar to find songs on Spotify
-2. **Describe Your Vibe**: Use the natural language prompt to describe the music you want
-3. **Get Recommendations**: Click "Get Recommendations" to receive AI-powered song suggestions
+2. **Select a Song**: Click on a song to select it
+3. **Get Tempo Matches**: The system will find 5 songs with the same tempo
-4. **Explore**: Browse through the recommended songs in the carousel
+4. **Explore**: Browse through the tempo-matched songs

 ## How It Works

 1. **Song Selection**: User searches and selects a song from Spotify
-2. **Feature Extraction**: The system extracts audio features (tempo, energy, danceability, etc.)
+2. **Tempo Extraction**: The system extracts the tempo (BPM) of the selected song
-3. **Natural Language Processing**: Ollama processes the user's natural language prompt
-4. **Feature Blending**: Combines song features with prompt-derived features
-5. **Recommendation Generation**: Uses Spotify's recommendation API to find similar songs
+3. **Tempo Matching**: Uses Spotify's recommendation API to find songs with similar tempo
-6. **Results Display**: Presents 5 recommended songs with album artwork
+4. **Results Display**: Presents 5 songs with matching tempo and album artwork

 ## Development